econnet/econ/do.rst

     because the actual value of work is not forwarded to the worker.

-    Not using employment is the major difference of the econ lattice and tradictional companies.
+    Not using employment is the major difference between the econ lattice and tradictional companies.

 The actual value of internal work is only determined by the success of the product on the market.
 To stop inequality from growing, it is essential

-- *not to give a price to work in the outside economy*
+- *not to give a price to work using an outside currency*

-because the price decouples work from the actual value of work.
+because the outside price of work is completely decoupled from the actual value of work.

 The outside economy is not uniform.
 Every country has its own work price.
-To extend this idea:
+Econ extends on this idea:

-- A company is its own encapsulation and
+- an econ lattice for a product is its own encapsulation and
-- needs to have its *own internal price for work*
+- needs to have its *own internal work unit*

+The *internal work unit* needs to be described (not valued) based on work that is frequent in the product development.
+The internal work unit is not yet priced by the product sales to the outside economy.

 Producing a product still involves different kinds of work.
 When quantifying work internally,

 - the kind of work has more weight
 - than the person who does the work

-Both aspects can be considered with a `performance`_ factor (`p`).
+Both aspects can be considered with a `performance`_ factor (`p`), that maps the internal work unit to the work unit for

-On the other hand people doing different work have more or less the same financial need to survive in an economy.
+- a specific work done by
+- a specific person using
+- a specific personal tool

+The *work value* includes the tools needed to perform the work.
+The person who needs a computer or car to do its work gets a work value that accounts for these tools.

 The outside economy has a `minimum wage`_.

-This is copied to the inside economy.
-The inside economy is a separate encapsulation with its

-- *own internal minimum wage*

-which corresponds to `p=1` and is the unit of internal work (`W_h`, `h` refers to hour).

-Work that turns out to be less valuable than the external `minimum wage`_ needs to be
+Work turning out to be less valuable than the outside economy's `minimum wage`_, needs to be

 - revalued or
 - automated